doswelleth-zz/lambda-house-weekly/second-edition.md

 to raise a child, and saying 'Fuck that, we out, baby!' without canceling their subscription to Country Sampler.

+**Plumber or Snake Tool** One of our housemates has tiny silver fish in his private bathroom.
+But that's not the weird bit.
+I've yet to mention it but one of our housemates has a PRIVATE BATHROOM.
+It's tucked away facing the room, nondescript and irrelevant until you notice it.
+Then, bathroom!
+And, yeah, there are silver fish that play dead in the tub but are very much alive.
+And to be clear, because this is important and I don't think I mentioned it: my housemate has a private bathroom.
+I think there's a shower and a place to read in there.

 **Special Thanks**

 Dandelion Chocolate 🍫